victorrjimenezz/PS4-4PT/TUTORIAL.md

 <img src="screenshots/screenshot5.png" width="100%"  alt=""/>

-To add a repository, go to the repository tab (2nd one) and </br>
+To add a repository:
-open the keyboard, type the URL and press Add Repo.
+</br>go to the repository tab (2nd one), open the keyboard, type the URL and press Add Repo.

 ***